Konstantin Dzhussoev

-Biography
+Early life

+Konstantin Khasanovich Dzhussoev was born on 23 November 1967.
 Dzhussoev graduated in 1989 from the Tskhinvali Faculty of the Georgian Polytechnic Institute (GPI) with a degree in technology of machine tools and tools.

+Career

+Business

-From 1993 to 2011 he held the position of general director of the construction company Prilichny.
+From 1993 to 2011, Dzhussoev was the general director of the construction company Prilichny LLC, which operated solely in North Ossetia–Alania.
 In 2011, he became the General Director of the construction company Megapolis.

-Dzhussoev is married and has a daughter.
+Political career

-On 8 June 2022, the President of South Ossetia, Alan Gagloev, submitted a proposal to the parliament to appoint Dzhussoev as the prime minister of South Ossetia.
+On 8 June 2022, President of South Ossetia Alan Gagloev submitted a proposal to the parliament to appoint Dzhussoev as the Prime Minister of South Ossetia.
 On 17 June, the Parliament of South Ossetia approved the candidacy of Dzhussoev with all 33 deputies voting in favor.
 On 20 June, Gagloev signed a decree to confirm his appointment.
+He had no experience in politics or government prior to his appointment.

+From 5 to 8 June 2024, Dzhussoev led the South Ossetian delegation that took part in the St. Petersburg International Economic Forum.

+On 30 October 2024 Dzhussoev, Minister of Finance Dzambolyt Tadtayev, and Minister of Construction Zaur Chochiev, announced that refurbishing and expanding utilities would be the government's top priority.

+Personal life

+Dzhussoev is married and is the father of a daughter.